AvalZ/WAF-A-MoLE/README.md

 ## Mutation operators

-Mutations operators are all *semantics preserving* and they leverage the flexibility of the SQL language (in this version, MySQL).
+Mutations operators are all *semantics-preserving* and they leverage the high expressive power of the SQL language (in this version, MySQL).

 Below are the mutation operators available in the current version of WAF-A-MoLE.